MacMikeG/FEND-Project-03-Memory-Game/README.md

             -is decreased by 1 after 10,15 and 20 moves
         *reload button
         *modal window with the summary in the end of the game

-## gameplay
-    In each turn two cards are clicked and compared.
-    Both cards remain open if there's a match, otherwise they turn back.
-    Game ends when all the cards are matched.